FAQ

 -

-Whether editors are in a period of feast or famine, being consistent on making their businesses discoverable, with strong CTAs, will help generate new organic leads.
 Drop a post on LinkedIn about life as an editor, update the free opt-in on your website with higher value content, or send out a newsletter once a month to your email list.
-The more you make your business discoverable within your niche, the higher likelihood a new client will find your editing business and reach out.
+The more you make your business discoverable within your niche and include strong CTAs that lead back to your business website, the higher likelihood a new client will find you and reach out.